This post contains affiliate links

 If you’ve heard this tip before then what’s stopping you from updating your ‘Alternative Text’?
-It’s crucial and really anything you share should be of quality with an updated description even if it’s not your content.
+It’s crucial, anything you share should be of quality with an updated description even if it’s not your content.
 No more excuses.

 Automate Your Pinning on Tailwind

-So how do you auto-schedule pins?
+So how do you auto-schedule pins with Tailwind?
 What does that mean?
-It means you can ‘queue’ any pin or picture from anywhere online to post to your Pinterest.
+It means you can ‘queue’ any pin or picture from online to post to your Pinterest.
 Tailwind created AN AMAZING extension for your browser called, Tailwind Publisher.
-This allows you to schedule pins immediately.
+This allows you to schedule pins immediately from anywhere instantly.

 The extension works similarly to Pinterest as I mentioned.
 I realize how scary it is to add more to your plate, so please see the images to see how easy it is to auto schedule.

-As you can see from above Tailwind and Pinterest have a similar interface in regards to selecting your pins.
+As you can see from above Tailwind and Pinterest have a similar interface in regards to selecting your pins using the extension.
 The difference is that with Tailwind you are able to select multiple pins at a time, and select ‘schedule’ rather than selecting an individual pin and immediately selecting the board.
 It looks like this:

 Select which board you would like to share to and then select ‘Add to Queue Now’ and it will schedule for the next available time slot.
 That’s it.
 Once scheduled, you can see the Pin in your dashboard waiting to be recalled.

 Another bonus of Tailwind is completely FREE ‘tribes’.
 Tribes are similar to Pinterest group boards and will give you immediate visibility to an endless number of people.
-Tribes are also a great way to get comfortable using the Tailwind dashboard.
-I can help connect you with Tribes, but you can also join my brand new one here: Promote Your Blog-The Rising Damsel.
-I’m on Tailwind tribes all the time, and their chat feature is amazing.
-Feel free to message me with any of your questions, conveniently from Tailwind chat!
+I can help connect you with Tribes, but start with joining my brand new one here: Promote Your Blog-The Rising Damsel.
+I’m on Tailwind tribes all the time, feel free to message me with any of your questions, conveniently from Tailwind chat!

 Fill your board with valuable content that interests you, and will benefit others.